-September - December.
-External peer review team conducts review of past four years progress and provides feedback to the NRSP project on a draft renewal proposal.
+September-December.
+External peer review team conducts review of past four year's accomplishments and the draft renewal proposal.
 The peer review team should use the peer review form shown in Appendix E to guide review of the draft renewal proposal.
+The NIFA Representative should schedule a conference call with the reviewers to discuss the reviews and determine final recommendations.
+An integrated set of recommendations should be transmitted to the Lead AA, along with individual reviewer's comments no later than December 1.
+The Lead AA will then share these recommendations with the other AAs and the project committee.